arsenetar/dupeguru/help/en/faq.rst

 .. topic:: The mark box of a file I want to delete is disabled.
 What must I do?

     You cannot mark the reference (The first file) of a duplicate group.
 However, what you can do is to promote a duplicate file to reference.
-Thus, if a file you want to mark is reference, select a duplicate file in the group that you want to promote to reference, and click on **Actions-->Make Selected Reference**.
+Thus, if a file you want to mark is reference, select a duplicate file in the group that you want to promote to reference, and click on **Actions-->Make Selected into Reference**.
 If the reference file is from a reference folder (filename written in blue letters), you cannot remove it from the reference position.

 .. topic:: I have a folder from which I really don't want to delete files.